-The project was unable to meet the agreed delivery program resulting in a dissatisfied customer and significant cost overruns.
+The project could not meet the agreed delivery program resulting in customer dissatisfaction and significant cost overruns.
 This created an urgent need to introduce an improved operating model.

 Formal agreement was needed from several parties, including the primary contractor, customer, and other sub-contractors.
 Once all parties were aligned, a cutover point was agreed upon, and a program was developed to enable progress to be monitored through the detailed planning and production readiness phases.

 Planning encompassed the development of a revised program schedule, manufacturing plans, rosters, material kitting, internal material transport schedules and containers, tooling needs, workshop layout, point of use materials and consumable stores – this was all to be completed in 6 weeks prior to the start of the new production line.

 Planning and implementation were monitored through daily project reviews and